 Endowment Life Insurance

-However, an inflexible life insurance policy can be limiting – permanently stowing away cash until you pass away.
+An inflexible life insurance policy can be limiting – permanently stowing away cash until you pass away.
 That’s where endowment life insurance comes into the picture, offering a more flexible approach to life insurance: one in which your policy acts both as your long-term life insurance and as an investment vehicle for a limited term.

-An endowment life insurance policy can be used to save up for major expenses for a limited amount of time, but also provides security for your loved ones with payment that’s triggered in the case of your death.
+An endowment life insurance policy can be used to save up for major expenses for a limited amount of time, but also provides security for your loved ones with payment that’s triggered in the event of your death.

 In this article, we’ll cover…